timothyh/optoma-mqtt/README.md

 See install.sh script to complete installation - This will create a nodejs user and systemd optoma-mqtt service

 Note that access to the appropriate serial device is needed.
-Other than that that no special permissions are needed for this code.
-And it does not store any state so all files can be read-only.
+Other than that that no special permissions are needed for this gateway.
+And no state is stored so all files can be read-only.

 ## Configuration